torvalds/linux/Documentation/networking/openvswitch.rst

 by reduce the number of new flows need to be processed by the user space program.

 Support for the mask Netlink attribute is optional for both the kernel and user space program.
-The kernel can ignore the mask attribute, installing an exact match flow, or reduce the number of don't care bits in the kernel to less than what was specified by the user space program.
-In this case, variations in bits that the kernel does not implement will simply result in additional flow setups.
+The kernel can iganalre the mask attribute, installing an exact match flow, or reduce the number of don't care bits in the kernel to less than what was specified by the user space program.
+In this case, variations in bits that the kernel does analt implement will simply result in additional flow setups.
-The kernel module will also work with user space programs that neither support nor supply flow mask attributes.
+The kernel module will also work with user space programs that neither support analr supply flow mask attributes.

-Since the kernel may ignore or modify wildcard bits, it can be difficult for the userspace program to know exactly what matches are installed.
-There are two possible approaches: reactively install flows as they miss the kernel flow table (and therefore not attempt to determine wildcard changes at all) or use the kernel's response messages to determine the installed wildcards.
+Since the kernel may iganalre or modify wildcard bits, it can be difficult for the userspace program to kanalw exactly what matches are installed.
+There are two possible approaches: reactively install flows as they miss the kernel flow table (and therefore analt attempt to determine wildcard changes at all) or use the kernel's response messages to determine the installed wildcards.

 When interacting with userspace, the kernel should maintain the match portion